 Overview

-COMP 308 provides a solid grounding in object-oriented programming in Java for students who have a background in procedural programming and advanced features of OOP for students with introductory courses in OOP.
-This course may be used as an elective for students in the BSc (CIS), BA(IS) and BSc (CIS-PD).
+Computer Science 308: Java for Programmers provides a solid grounding in object-oriented programming in Java for students who have a background in procedural programming, and it delves into advanced features of OOP for students with introductory courses in OOP.

 Learning outcomes